ayotundeakinsola/second-milestone-project/README.md

 * As a publication, I am interested in the metascore of critics.

 * As a curator, I am intersted in the movie rating.

+#### From the Film investor perspective:

+* As an investor, I am interested in knowing which genre is most profitable and which genres cost less to produce